kizza/Table-of-comments/README.md

 */
 ```

 (You can change the title for your table of contents within the plugin settings.
-For example, you can change "TOC" to be "Within this document", then simply place that text within a comment in your document to have the table of content maintained with that title.)
+For example, you can change "TOC" to be "Within this document", then simply place that text within a comment in your document to have the table of content maintained with that heading.)

 ### Customising the plugin